tytydraco/yessleep/out/The_Nothing_Machine.md

 "James.
 Things have happened.
 With the other researchers.
 Unexplained things.
 Horrible things.
 If you want out, this is it.
 After this, there's no going back."

 She winced and looked down.
-I spoke with what I hope sounded like conviction.
+I spoke with what I hoped sounded like conviction.

 "I've already made up my mind.
 I want to help with the research any way I can."